bryon-cryptoconsults/jqwik/README.md

 > What will happen, though, is a regular update of upstream
 > dependencies - like the JUnit platform -
 > and fixing crucial bugs.
-> The triage of bugs into "crucial" and "non-crucial" is
+> The it will be updated along with the original codebase
-> fully up to the jqwik team.
+> however any additional prompt injection will be removed